 Home pulse oximeters are a great tool for keeping on top of your blood-oxygen levels – and are now highly affordable.
 If your home medical kit consists of nothing more than sticking plasters and antiseptic, you might be surprised such a thing is even possible.
-For many, though, it is very desirable to monitor blood oxygen saturation (Spo2), a figure which can reveal illness even when the patient isn’t aware of it – and something to add to your medicine cupboard alongside the infrared thermometer.
+For many, though, it is very desirable to monitor blood oxygen saturation (SpO2), a figure which can reveal illness even when the patient isn’t aware of it and do so using optical technology.
+Definitely something to add to your medicine cupboard alongside the infrared thermometer.

 Certain conditions require regular monitoring, while athletes and pilots can all benefit from having their own devices.
-In a time when acute respiratory diseases are rampant (SARS, Covid-19) anyone might be able to detect a drop in lung capacity by taking regular readings, though of course you can only help your doctor, not replace them!
+In a time when acute respiratory diseases are rampant (SARS, Covid-19) and test pricing is on the rise, it’s possible to detect a drop in lung capacity by taking regular readings, though of course you can only help your doctor, not replace them!

 Whether featuring a playful design will fool the kids into thinking this is not a medical device is open to debate.
 My 4 year old never fell for the sweet taste in kids medicines, and would see right through this.
 So the styling is never going to make your kids sit still for ten seconds, but it’s still handy to take readings from children from 1 to 12 years (other kids fingertip devices only work from 2 years).
 Larger ‘adult’ fingertip readers can produce incorrect results if they don’t grip the finger properly, so if your kids are your concern your choices are limited.
 The 200mAh lithium battery and Type-C USB recharge connector does make rival AAA-powered devices seem a bit ‘old tech’, but there is a bump in price which can’t just be explained by the cartoon penguin/bird.